 Cash & Visa Card Requests – There are a few times a year when clubs request cash and/or visa cards for off-campus travel.
 These are often used for necessary travel expenses including meals, taxi, etc. Each student will need to sign for the cash/visa card and return proper receipts (itemized receipts for food) and/or unused funds to the Finance Department upon return from the off-campus experience.
 The two forms include the Cash and/or Visa Card Request and the Travel Money Allowance Agreement.

 Club and Organization Account Balances – Student Life can answer any questions you have on current balances and how to understand these accounts.

 All groups traveling off-campus must abide by the Student Domestic Travel Policy.

-Travel Notification Form - Groups wishing to travel off-campus must first have their advisor or trip sponsor (employee traveling with students) submit a Student Domestic Travel Application.
-That application will be sent to the Student Life office as well as the specific advisor’s supervisor for approval.
-Employees filling out the travel application will have an understanding of the Domestic Travel Policy and agree to have each student fill out a Student Travel Contract (below).
+Travel Notification Form - Groups wishing to travel off-campus must first have their advisor or trip sponsor (employee traveling with students) submit a Student Domestic Travel Notification.
+That notification will be sent to the Student Life office and approved by the Trip Sponsor's supervisor.
+Employees filling out the travel notification will have an understanding of the Student Domestic Travel Policy and agree to have each student fill out a Student Travel Contract (below).

-Student Travel Contract – Each student traveling off-campus must understand and agree to the Student Travel Contract.
+Student Travel Contract – Each student traveling off-campus must understand and abide by to the Student Travel Contract.
 This two-part contract first identifies common rules & regulations for the travel and second, provides emergency contact and insurance information for each student.
 This form can be found here, printed, and filled out by each student.
 The advisor, or trip sponsor (employee traveling with students) must have this information with them at all times while off-campus.
-The Student Life office would prefer to also have a copy of these travel contracts on file in the event of an emergency.
+The Student Life office must also receive a scanned (PDF) copy of these contracts (and all other travel documentation) a minimum of two working days prior to travel.
+These travel forms will be stored in a secure location and accessed in the event of an emergency.